Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Pistoleros Regroup.md

 G "Calm it down, Walker!
 The Pistoleros will not be done in by a little water."<br>
 G "They are all fine.
 We will just have to find them."<br>
 W "They're gone!
 All of it..."<br>
-Aiyana burst through the brush<br>
+Aiyana bursts through the brush<br>
 Aiyana "A-ha!
 Found you!
 I could hear the both of you from a mile away!"<br>
 A "We'll, mostly Walker."<br>
-G "Oh, thank god you're alive Aiyana.
+G "Oh, thank god you're alive, Aiyana.
 My heart skipped a beat when I saw the jacket in the water."<br>
 W "Do you have the money?
 Did we get anything out of this miserable fuckup?"<br>
 A "Great to see you too, Walker.
 I'm fine, thank you for asking."<br>
 A "And no, I don't have the money.
 The Feds were on our tail.
 I rode as hard as I could in the woods."<br>